-RI Temporary Disability Insurance (TDI) is a state mandated program that applies to private workers.
+RI Temporary Disability Insurance is a state mandated program that applies to private workers.
 Rhode Island TDI provides payments for off the job accidents and illnesses.
-Rhode Island is one of only five states with mandated coverage.
+The state workers compensation program is designed for on the job accidents.

 Temporary disability in RI covers your pregnancy and maternity leave.
 Other states publish specific guidelines for length of disability due to normal pregnancy.
 Rhode Island laws simply states that the program will cover your loss of income due to pregnancy, childbirth, miscarriage, and abortion.
 You will be entitled to the same payments as any other covered sickness.

 Your covered sickness may be payable for a longer period if your doctor certifies that you have a specific complication related to the pregnancy; you have a Caesarean section; or you have another simultaneous disability.
 Your qualified healthcare provider will need to make a determination on the length of your unemployment due to pregnancy.
 A midwife is listed as a qualified provider.

 What is most important to understand is that the temporary plan leaves several gaps for pregnant women.
 First the payments stop after 30 weeks.
 A normal pregnancy spans 280 days or 40 weeks.
 Add 6 to 8 weeks to recover after childbirth.
 A high risk pregnancy may require bed rest during your first trimester.
 Your income support may stop before you a capable of working again.
 Second, the program provides only partial income support.

 Purchase private short term disability for maternity to extend your payment period, and increase your level of maternity pay.